sairam2661/Venmurasu-Project-1/README.md

 ## Strategy
-The given tasks were solved using a sequential approach, where the work to be done was divided into five stages.
+The given tasks were solved using a sequential approach, where the work to be done was divided into five stages - three primary stages, and two additional stages.

 ## Stage 1